elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 }
 ```

-- These are the activated settings for your VSCode, I have a lot of customization given i have been adding things on over the years.
+- These are the activated settings for your VSCode, I have a lot of customization given i have been adding things on over the years, however yours might be a bit more sparse.
 - Now from the `Prettier - Code formatter`, paste in the below:

 ```json